-- For the dough to cut clean shapes, make sure it is thoroughly chilled.
+For the dough to cut clean shapes, make sure it is thoroughly chilled.
 Rolling the dough to just under 1/2 inch thick is the sweet spot.

 - Dust your surface and/or rolling pin with coconut flour or a gluten-free flour mix.
 Do not use almond flour—it is actually pretty moist and won’t keep the dough from sticking.

-- Let the almond flour sugar cookies completely cool before decorating.
+- Let these paleo sugar cookies completely cool before decorating.
 I like to bake them the day before, put them in the fridge, and then decorate the next day.

 - For decorating, I personally love Simple Mills Vanilla Icing.
 We use ColorKitchen Natural Food Dye and Sprinkles, and this year we also got sprinkles by Supernatural.
 So fun!